2019 WPA World Ten-ball Championship: Prize fund

 The tournament's total prize fund was $132,000, $32,000 taken from players' entry fees and $100,000 added by the event organisers.
 Half of the 64 participants received prize money for their event placing.

 Tournament summary

 Double elimination stage

 The event began on July 22, 2019, and double elimination rounds were played until July 24.
 The 2018 WPA World Nine-ball Championship winner Joshua Filler defeated Fan Yang 8–5.
 Filler lost his second match 1–8 to Johann Chua after losing the first seven racks.
-Filler reached the knockout round after defeating both Gerson Martinez Boza and Alexander Kazakis 8–2.
+Filler reached the knockout (single elimination) round after defeating both Gerson Martinez Boza and Alexander Kazakis 8–2.
 Defending champion Ko Pin-yi won his opening round match against Ariel Casto, but lost to Alex Pagulayan 8–6 in the second round.
 He won the next three matches, defeating Duong Quoc Hoang, Danny Olson, and Chris Melling to reach the knockout rounds.
 His brother Ko Ping-chung won all three of his double-elimination matches to qualify, beating Tomasz Kapłan, Olsen and Pagulayan.